-Well it makes sense.
+Well, it makes sense.
 The relationship between bacteria and hosts has been developed through evolution.
 It’s a survival of the fittest situation, where the bacteria do all it can to survive.
 Think about it, they tell the immune cells to protect them and kill the pathogens.
 This is both good for them and the host.
 They help the host to digest and in return get nutrition out of it.
-They regulate hormone-signalling to the brain, telling it to get more of the food they like so that they can metabolise it and then regulate the immune cells, and so on.
+They regulate hormone-signaling to the brain, telling it to get more of the food they like so that they can metabolize it and then regulate the immune cells, and so on.
 You get the idea, the circle closed once again.

 It’s a win-win, making everybody happy.
 But you better watch out, this circle could backfire on you as well.
 Truth is that it’s not all peace and harmony in your gut.
 There is a constant competition between the microorganisms in your gut.
 You know how they say that you are what you eat?
 Your bacteria are also what you eat.
 You start giving those cute little things junk and the junk loving bacteria will thrive and grow.
-These bacteria can in turn start cravings for more junk by signalling to your brain for just that: “We gutz to have junk!”.
+These bacteria can, in turn, start cravings for more junk by signaling to your brain for just that: “We gutz to have junk!”.
 This can turn in to a vicious cycle and it can take time to correct.
 This is called dysbiosis: an unhealthy microbiome

 I heard somewhere that the microbiome is like a garden.
 I guess you have to be careful with what you plant and how you maintain that garden.